LukasWoodtli/WebPage/pelican/content/system_construction.md

 > Active Oberon has one shared memory for all processes!

 - One Heap for all processes (no heavy-weight processes)
-- Each proces has own stack
+- Each process has own stack
 - All processes share same address space
 - 8'000 processes can be allocated
     - 4 GB address space